azavea/summer-of-maps-website/_projects/2018/2018-audubon-alaska.md

 ---
-published: false # change to true once ready to post
+published: true # change to true once ready to post
 year: "2018"

 title: "Audubon Alaska" # Displays on the project post page